tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/mariadb.md

 <Content />

 MariaDB is a versatile open-source relational database management system used for high-availability transaction data, analytics, as an embedded server, and is widely supported by various tools and applications.
-Tapdata Cloud provides comprehensive support for building data pipelines utilizing MariaDB as both the source and target database.
+TapData Cloud provides comprehensive support for building data pipelines utilizing MariaDB as both the source and target database.

-This article serves as a detailed guide, outlining the steps to seamlessly incorporate a MariaDB database into Tapdata Cloud, enabling efficient data integration and management within your pipelines.
+This article serves as a detailed guide, outlining the steps to seamlessly incorporate a MariaDB database into TapData Cloud, enabling efficient data integration and management within your pipelines.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';